MENUMENU

 How do I prepare my woodwork/walls/radiators/doors etc. for painting?

 The most important steps when painting are cleaning and sanding!
-No matter what you’re going to paint, it’s important to make sure that that the surface is sanded and dust-free so that there’s a suitable key (grip) for the new paint.
+No matter what you’re going to paint, it’s important to make sure that the surface is sanded and dust-free so that there’s a suitable key (grip) for the new paint.
 Don’t skimp on prep if you want a good paint finish.

 Are there any other preparations that I should carry out?

-Must Have Tools & Supplies
+Must-Have Tools & Supplies

 What tools will I need?